swicg/potential-wg-charters/stage-process.md

 * [Stage 4](#stage-4-publication-or-re-publication-working-group):
   **Publication** of a Proposed Recommendation

-These stages support the W3C process.
-If there is ever any question between W3C process requirements and how the groups will progress their work, the W3C process has precedent.
+These stages support the W3C process and provide structure and clarity for all work guided by the Community Group.
+Doing work at any stage is not a commitment to higher stages, and the decision of when and whether to proceed to the next stage should be discussed on the mailing list and/or at meetings.
+If there is ever any direct conflict between W3C process requirements and how the groups will progress their work, the W3C process is authoritative.

-It is recommended that work undertaken intending to be adopted by this staging process consider beginning its unofficial work already under the [W3C Software and Document License](https://www.w3.org/copyright/software-license-2023/), or similar license from the W3C.
+It is recommended that work undertaken intending to be adopted by this staging process (i.e. intended to reach any of the stages 1 through 4) consider beginning its unofficial work already under the [W3C Software and Document License](https://www.w3.org/copyright/software-license-2023/), or similar license from the W3C.